-According to the PCC and both the Utilities Directive and the Public Sector Directive, contracting authorities shall act in a transparent way.
-This general obligation is enshrined in the requirement to properly publicise public tender proceedings, and to make public all procedure documents, which shall have a clear content, thereby ensuring a level playing field among bidders.
+According to the PCC, contracting authorities must be transparent.
+This general obligation is enshrined in the requirement to properly publicise public tender proceedings, and to make public all procedure documents, which must also be transparent and clear, thereby ensuring a level playing field among bidders.